duxsco/gentoo-installation/docs/index.md

 - **Secure Boot**: EFI binary/binaries in ESP(s) are Secure Boot signed.
 - **Measured Boot**: [systemd-cryptenroll](https://wiki.archlinux.org/title/Trusted_Platform_Module#systemd-cryptenroll) or [clevis](https://github.com/latchset/clevis) is used to check the system for manipulations via TPM2 PCRs (Platform Configuration Registers).
 - **Fully encrypted**: Except ESP(s), all partitions are LUKS encrypted.
-- **RAID**: If the number of disks is >=2, mdadm and BTRFS based RAID are used for all partition other than ESP(s).
+- **RAID**: If the number of disks is >=2, mdadm and Btrfs based RAID are used for all partitions other than ESP(s).
 - **Rescue system** based on a **customised SystemRescueCD** that provides the `chroot.sh` script to conveniently chroot into your Gentoo installation.

 ## 1.3.
 SSH Connectivity

-After completion of this installation guide, SSH connections will be possible via SSH public key authentication to the:
+After completion of this installation guide, SSH connections will be (optionally) possible via SSH public key authentication to the:

 - Gentoo Linux system: `ssh -p 50022 david@<IP address>`
 - Rescue system: `ssh -p 50023 root@<IP address>`